Criticism of the practice of enabling men to “breastfeed”

 Gender Abolition

-In conversation with Isla Mac about gender ideology capture of the NHS, gender self-ID policies and the vulnerabilities of women patients on mental health wards
+We discussed gender ideology capture of the NHS, gender self-ID policies and the vulnerabilities of women patients on mental health wards

-Interview for Margaret Egrot website ‘Writing and Breathing’ about Born in the Right Body book and writing in general:
+Interview for Margaret Egrot website ‘Writing and Breathing’

 “Having been a feminist for a long time, the insults and threats these men (who called themselves “transwomen”) hurled at women reminded me of Men’s Rights Activists and “incels”, who had been abusing feminists online for years beforehand.
 However, instead of being universally condemned in feminist circles, they were often being celebrated as “the most oppressed minority in history,” and allowed to take over women’s groups and conversations.
 Soon, the word “transwoman” changed spelling to “trans woman” and transactivists started to claim that men who identified as women were in fact female, and that “trans” was just an adjective, like “Black”, “tall” and “disabled”.
 Simultaneously, the word “woman” started to disappear from healthcare and policy.
 Woman became “anyone who identifies as a woman”, and while women were being described using dehumanising terms such as “menstruators”, “vulva owners” and “birthing bodies”, the word “man” remained intact.”